harrisonized/harrisonized.github.io/_posts/2024-03-18-managing-packages-in-r.md

 ld: warning: -single_module is obsoleteld: warning: -multiply_defined is obsoleteinstalling to /Users/harison/Library/R/arm64/4.3/library/00LOCK-dplyr/00new/dplyr/libs** R** data*** moving datasets to lazyload DB** inst** byte-compile and prepare package for lazy loading** help*** installing help indices*** copying figures** building package indices** installing vignettes** testing if installed package can be loaded from temporary location** checking absolute paths in shared objects and dynamic libraries** testing if installed package can be loaded from final location** testing if installed package keeps a record of temporary installation path* DONE (dplyr)
 ```

 If you install a package such as [dplyr](https://github.com/tidyverse/dplyr) from Github, you'll also have to compile it.

-Note that on a Macbook, in order for libraries to be compiled successfully, you [must](https://stackoverflow.com/questions/68647868/unable-to-install-packages-via-renvrestore-r-was-unable-to-find-one-or-mor) install [gfortran-6.1.pkg](https://cran.r-project.org/bin/macosx/tools/gfortran-6.1.pkg) from [here](https://cran.r-project.org/bin/macosx/tools/).
-It cannot be [homebrew](https://brew.sh/)'s version of [gfortran](https://formulae.brew.sh/formula/gcc), otherwise, you'll run into [this error](https://stackoverflow.com/questions/77836548/library-gfortran-not-found-when-installing-r-packages), for which I spent far too much time trying to figure out [how to fix this error](https://blog.cynkra.com/posts/2021-03-16-gfortran-macos/), which ultimately didn't end up working.
+On a Macbook, in order for libraries to be compiled successfully, you [must](https://stackoverflow.com/questions/68647868/unable-to-install-packages-via-renvrestore-r-was-unable-to-find-one-or-mor) install [gfortran-6.1.pkg](https://cran.r-project.org/bin/macosx/tools/gfortran-6.1.pkg) from [here](https://cran.r-project.org/bin/macosx/tools/).
+It cannot be [homebrew](https://brew.sh/)'s version of [gfortran](https://formulae.brew.sh/formula/gcc), otherwise, you'll run into [this error](https://stackoverflow.com/questions/77836548/library-gfortran-not-found-when-installing-r-packages), for which I spent far too much time trying to figure out [how to fix](https://blog.cynkra.com/posts/2021-03-16-gfortran-macos/), which ultimately didn't end up working.

+On a Windows, in order for libraries to be compiled successfully, you must install [Rtools43](https://cran.r-project.org/bin/windows/Rtools/), from [here](https://cran.r-project.org/bin/windows/Rtools/rtools43/rtools.html).
+On my machine, it just worked properly after installation, so that was nice.

 ## Controlling Where Packages are Installed